themadpaki/themadpaki/README.md

 - 👋 Hi, I’m @themadpaki
 - 👀 I’m interested in 🍔
-- 🌱 I’m currently learning JS and TS
+- 🌱 I’m currently losing my mind windsurfing
 - 📫 You can find me almost anywhere as @themadpaki